Priyanshusingh25/leave-management-system/PROJECT_SUMMARY.md

 ## Commit History Example

-When you initialize Git, you'll want to follow this pattern:
+When you initialize Git, follow this pattern:

 ```
 1. Initial project setup